arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/python-arduino-data-exchange/content.md

 Check if the container is running by executing `sudo docker ps`.
 You can then access the log of this service at any time by executing `sudo docker-compose logs -f --tail 20` from the **same directory**.
 If you don't run the container in the background (skip the `-d` flag), you will get the console output directly in the executing shell.
 Once the container is running you will see the messages that are being sent from the M4.

-## The Python Application
+## The Python® Application

-The Python application requests the sensor data from the M4 over RPC and unpacks the message.
+The Python® application requests the sensor data from the M4 over RPC and unpacks the message.
 Data can be requested by calling the function exposed over RPC on the M4 e.g.:

 ```python
 m4_proxy_address = 'm4-proxy'